research-team/memristive-brain/team/teamlead-guide.md

 1. [NEST documentation](https://nest-simulator.readthedocs.io/en/latest/)

+### Weekly
 #### Manage your team tasks distribution

 Usually with [tool](http://trello.com) the researcher load should be enough for the iteration not less than 100%.
 Researchers should not be bored with tasks for this you should balance boring tasks with interesting in same iteration.
+For the senior researchers we could use practice of free tasks selections but for the junior researchers we should use the assignment of the tasks during the iteration.

+#### Organize mandatory weekly updates
+The update should be agreed among researchers of the team and conducted every iteration (usually week) with following steps:

+1. Review of done tasks
+1. Review of not done tasks
+1. *Retrospection* Review of reasons why some tasks are not completed during the iteration
+1. *Planing* of new iteration:
+  2. Get rid of Done list of the completed iteration
+  2. Create new Done list for the new iteration
+  2. Put new tasks from the Backlog in the ToDo list
+  2. Estimate the total workload of the iteration, it should be 40*n_of_researchers.